ZeroQI/Absolute-Series-Scanner/README.md

 On linux, permissions issues could prevent the scanner execution.
 Check hama readme for commands and posts the ones not documented if any.

-If you have these or similar symptoms:
+If you have these or similar symptoms (or others):
 - nothing is scanned
 - episodes are missing
 - Series are missing
 - library doesn't add new content (after scanner update) then most likelly the scanner is crashing and revert any changed to the library

-Include the following logs then:
+Include the following logs (in any case, specify if file not present):
 - [...]/Plex Media Server/Logs/Plex Media Scanner.log                       (scanner crash info)
 - [...]/Plex Media Server/Logs/Plex Media Scanner (custom ASS).log          (episodes info)
 - [...]/Plex Media Server/Logs/Plex Media Scanner (custom ASS) filelist.log (library file list)